Extinction time of the logistic process: Threshold and metastable

 \subsection{Metastability}

-In this section we determine the time to extinction, conditional on the event that $X$ hits $X_\star$ before $0$.
-It is useful to partition this time into three epochs.
-Recall that $\tau_\star=\inf\{t\colon X_t=X_\star\}$ is the time of the first visit to $X_\star$.
+In this section we prove the metastability results of Theorem \ref{thm:meta}.
+In particular, in this section we condition on $A_\star = \{X_{\tau_\star} = X_\star\}$, the event denoted $A_n^\star$ in Theorem \ref{thm:meta}.
+On $A_\star$, $\tau_\star$ is the time of the first visit to $X_\star$, and the time to extinction can be broken into three epochs.
 Define the time of the last visit to $X_\star$ as